eXist-db/public-repo/README.md

 - Exposes an Atom feed with all package updates
 - Allows administrators to log in, upload new packages, and refresh the package metadata

-By default, eXist-db's Dashboard > Package Manager is configured to access the eXist-db Public Application Repository at https://exist-db.org/exist/apps/public-repo.
+By default, eXist-db's Dashboard > Package Manager is configured to access the eXist-db Expath Package Registry at https://exist-db.org/exist/apps/public-repo.